Zaanse Schans - windmill village near Amsterdam

 De Bonte Hen - oil mill

-het Jonge Schaap - sawmill
+Het Jonge Schaap - sawmill

-Visits to the windmills costs €4 each or €2 for children 6-12.
+Visits to the windmills costs €4.50 each or €2 for children 6-12.
 You will find traditional craftsman at work.

 It is well worth getting out of Amsterdam to have a look around Zaanse Schans, a picture postcard version of a traditional Dutch village in a water and country setting.

-Getting There: Amsterdam to Zaanse Schans
+Getting to Zaanse Schans from Amsterdam

-Take one of the regular NS Sprinter stopping trains from Amsterdam Central (direction Uitgeest) to Koog Zandijk - a day return (2017) costs €6.20 and takes just under 20 mins.
+Train: Take one of the NS Sprinter stopping trains from Amsterdam Central (direction Uitgeest, up to 4x hourly) to station Zaandijk Zaanse Schans.
+A day return (2018) costs €6.40 and the trip takes just under 20 mins.
 There is a €1 surcharge for disposable tickets.

-From there it's about 15 mins walk to Zaanse Schans - just follow the signs.
+From there it's about 10-15 minutes walk to Zaanse Schans - just follow the signs.
 Walk up the road then turn left towards the windmill and then right to cross over the bridge.

 Bus: Connexxion's Industrial Heritage bus line (391) runs from the bus station (IJ-side) at Amsterdam Central to Zaandam and the Zaanse Schans windmills.
 It runs up to 4x hourly and the trip takes about 40 minutes.
 A single costs €5.

 See our article on Amsterdam transport tickets for more info about the 1-3 day Amsterdam & Region Travel Ticket which could be useful for Zaanse Schans visitors.